oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-cloud-links-plsql/create-user/create-user.md

     ![Logged in as share_provider](images/logged-share-provider.png)

     The SQL Worksheet is displayed.
+If an information box is displayed, close it.

     ![The SQL Worksheet is displayed for the share_provider user](images/share-provider-worksheet.png)

 5. Provide the share provider user identity information.
 This enables consumers to see this share provider user and the user's shared data.
-This is a free formed metadata.
+This is a free form metadata.
 Provide a meaningful **name**, **description**, and an **email** address.
 Copy and paste the following script into your SQL Worksheet, and then click the **Run Script (F5)** icon in the Worksheet toolbar.

     ```
     <copy>